steinuil/steinuil.github.io/posts/urweb-sig.md

 takes an `a` and returns a JSON string, and a decoder function which takes a JSON string and returns an `a` and the remaining JSON string.

-Remember what I said earlier about unifying function application and type constructor application?
-As it turns out, **type constructors are actually type-level functions**, and the purpose of this unification is just to make this similarity more apparent.
+Remember that thing earlier about unifying function application and type constructor application syntax?
+The two are actually very closely related: just as normal functions are functions from values to values, type constructors can be thought of as **type-level functions from types to types**, and the purpose of this unification is just to make the similarity more apparent.

-This insight will not net you much in OCaml or SML because type constructors have a lot of limitations compared to functions: they can't be curried, and you can perform very few operations on them.
+This insight might not net you much in OCaml or SML because type constructors have a lot of limitations compared to functions: they can't be curried, and you can perform very few operations inside them.

-Ur/Web's type constructors don't have these limitations.
-In fact, the `json` declaration above is actually syntactic sugar for a type-level function:
+Ur/Web's type constructors are much more interesting.
+The `json` declaration above is actually syntactic sugar for a type-level function:

 ```ur
 con json = fn (a :: Type) =>